 Carbon to Nitrogen Ratio

-One way to deal with this, if you want to use the spot right after a cover crop, is to plant a crop which is not a high nitrogen feeder.
+If you want to use the spot right after a cover crop, one way to deal with this is to plant a crop that is not a high-nitrogen feeder.
 It will have what it needs there.
 Mixing non-legume and legume cover crops for gardens is the most efficient way to balance the delicate world of your soil.

 I prefer letting the area rest allowing the billions of little microbes and other critters living under the soil to do their job before I plant in an area where non-legume cover crops have been used.